 I do it purely because the money is good, but yes our content is definitely not up to the mark and I know it.
 I don't claim to be the most aware person of my surroundings, but I read the one-line synopsis of the show (Pehredar Piya Ki) and found it slightly scary.
 If you're going to fetishise a relationship between a young boy and an older woman, be open about it and make an honest show yaar.

-The actor has her hands full for the next few months with a TV show, Shah Rukh Khan's Rangbaaz going on the floors, a film with Leena Yadav and then Anubhav Sinha's next after that.
-For someone who rues the lack of good work for actors like her, this is probably Bollywood's way of giving Chaddha, her due.
+The actor has had her hands full, from Permanent Roommates, to Bandish Bandits, to the critically acclaimed Pagglait.
+For someone who rues the lack of good work for actors like her, this is probably the world's way of giving Chaddha, her due.
 It might even work for the short-term, but the problem of lack of roles as supporting characters and casting women beyond a certain age will only be fixed gradually.
 Just like Sheeba Chaddha herself, we're hopeful.